joe-bor/luckys_iris/README.md

 What did you learn while building this project?

 - Building backend with Python using FastApi 🐍
-- Table manipulation using pandas! 🐼
+- Table manipulation using pandas: Series and DataFrame types! 🐼
 - Jinja Templates 🥷🏼
 - Practice with Python's built-in modules:
   - os